mvc5/mvc5.github.io/overview/middleware.md

 ];
 ```

-The [web\dispatch](https://github.com/mvc5/mvc5/blob/master/src/Web/Dispatch.php) component calls the inner middleware <code>web\response</code> component which can be short circuited and returns the response the remaining web middleware components to use.
+The [web\dispatch](https://github.com/mvc5/mvc5/blob/master/src/Web/Dispatch.php) component calls the inner middleware <code>web\response</code> component which can be short circuited and returns a response for the remaining <code>web</code> middleware components to use.

 ```php
 function __invoke(Request $request, Response $response, callable $next)